OglesbyArt/BoughtPainting/README.md

             targetSellingPrice=t;
     }
     //Desc: constructor for BoughtPainting
-    //Post: allows class to set a new record for a Bought Painting BoughtPainting()
+    //Post: instentiates a blank BoughtPainting object
+    BoughtPainting()
     {
+        artistFirstName="";
+        artistLastName="";
+        titleOfWork="";
+        dateOfWork=new Date();
+        classification="other";
+        height=0;
+        width=0;
+        medium="other";
+        subject="other";
+        suggestedMaximumPurchasePrice=0;
+        dateOfPurchase=new Date();
+        nameOfSeller="";
+        addressOfSeller="";
+        actualPurchasePrice=0;
+        targetSellingPrice=0;
+        dateOfPurchase= new Date();

+    }

+    //Desc: allows class to access the suggestedMaximumPurchasePrice field in a record
+    //Return: suggestedMaximumPurchasePrice
+    public double getSuggestedMaximumPurchasePrice()
+    {
+            return suggestedMaximumPurchasePrice;
+    }

+    //Desc:allows class to set the value of the suggestedMaximumPurchasePrice field in a record
+    //Post: suggestedMaximumPurchasePrice is set to d
+    public void setSuggestedMaximumPurchasePrice(double d)
+    {
+            suggestedMaximumPurchasePrice=d;
     }

     //Desc: allows class to access the dateOfPurchase field in a record
     //Return: dateOfPurchase